 Our Income account won Money magazine's Pension Fund Manager for 2019.3

-You simply need to complete the Contribution Splitting form.
-Just be aware that you can generally only split contributions made in the previous financial year, and you can only split contributions once in a financial year.
+In most cases, you can only split contributions made in the previous financial year (unless you are leaving your fund in the current financial year) and you can only split contributions once every financial year.

 Not all superannuation funds allow super splitting.
 At QSuper, we want to support our members to live their best life in retirement in every way we can.
 That’s why we offer super splitting at no additional cost.